MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Experiments

 This experiment is to test the capability of MC-ViViT on predicting MCI in each theme.
 The inputs are all the corresponding videos.

 We report the results in Table~\ref{tab:exp_one_theme}.
 MC-ViViT achieves over 85\% accuracy on all four themes.
-The highest one is 90.63\% from Crafts Hobbies.
-The accuracy of School Subjects reaches 89.74\%, which is close to 90\%.
+For example, MC-ViViT predicts 29 out of 32 subjects correctly on the theme Crafts Hobbies, which reaches the highest accuracy, 90.63\%.
+The accuracy of School Subjects is 89.74\%, which is close to 90\%.
 Three of the F1 Scores are more than 88\%, and only the F1 score of Day Time TV Shows is 85\%.
 The accuracy and F1 Score solidly support that MC-ViViT has robust performance.
 The other evidence comes from AUC Score.
 The average AUC of all four themes is 0.56.
 Given that not all the clips have MCI features in the video, even for subjects with MCI, it is reasonable to predict parts of their video sequences as NC.
 Due to this reason, some subjects will be correctly predicted as MCI with low scores.
 Thus, the average AUC value is around 0.6.

-Table~\ref{tab:exp_one_theme} also shows that, on all four themes, both Male/Female and MCI/NC have related balanced prediction distribution.
+Table~\ref{tab:exp_one_theme} also shows that, on all four themes, MCI/NC has a related balanced prediction distribution.
 Their Sensitivity and Specificity are high as well.
+For instance, the sample of Day Time TV Shows comprises 20 MCI subjects and 21 NC ones.
+The Sensitivity over Specificity is 85\%/85.71\%.